Our editors independently research, test, and recommend the best products; you can learn more about our

 If you play as much golf as I do, investing in the Oakley Flak 2.0 XL Prizm Golf Sunglasses makes sense, as being able to see the ball clearly saves a substantial amount of time during a round.
 However, if you don’t love the style, consider choosing a different frame containing the Prizm lenses.

-- Product Name Flak 2.0 XL Prizm Golf Sunglasses
+Oakley Half Jacket 2.0 XL Prizm Golf Sunglasses Review